Aethodia/Legislation/leg/LegalTextualSpec.rst

                 #.
 This section should summarize what the law does.
                 #.
 It may also mention the law's purpose, and previous work in the area.
                 #.
 It may not be longer than 400 words [1]_.
                 #.
+This section is not legally binding.

+            #.
 Contents

                 #.
 All subsections of this section are legally binding.

             #.
-Any footnotes first referenced from this section are legally binding.

-            #.
 Footnotes

                 #.
 This section contains the contents of the various footnotes referenced throughout a law.
                 #.
 This section may be left out if the law has no footnotes.
+                #.
+No subsection of this section is legally binding.

         #.
 The contents of each law must additionally meet the formatting-requirements specified in this section's subsections.